 The Guide To Closing Your Energy Efficient Shutters In The Winter, Cleveland, Ohio!12/29/2015Nate Gromen Every winter, residents in Cleveland are finding ways to maximize the energy efficiency of their homes.
 And it takes more than a simple window treatment.
 Increasing energy efficiency begins with the right window treatments.
 And that’s shutters - the right shutters.
 When closed completely, energy efficient shutters sustain the space at a comfortable temperature.
 Here’s how to close Polywood® plantation shutters to get the most energy efficiency in the winter, Cleveland, Ohio!
 Maximizing Energy Efficiency Starts With The Right Interior Shutters In Cleveland Window fashions such as shades, curtains, and blinds are fabricated from materials that are poor insulators.
 The materials are usually porous.
 And they leave a gap around the fringe of the material which lets in cold air in the wintertime.
 Plantation shutters are the most energy efficient window treatment money can buy in Cleveland, Ohio.
 This is due to the frame that seals each corner of the window and the solid material that shutter components are crafted from.
 Polywood plantation shutters are designed with a frame which seals off the sides of the window.
 They’re constructed from a solid polymer, and come with exclusive weatherstripping.
 This means Polywood shutters insulate 70% better than a similar solid wood shutter.
 And they minimize airflow by up to 30%.
 This makes for the most energy efficient shutters.
 The Guide To Closing YourWindow Shutters To Maximize Energy Efficiency This Winter 1.
 Close The Panels: When the shutter panels are open on either side of the window, gently swing them toward the window pane to cover it.
 This will create an extra layer to the cooler temperatures of Cleveland winters.
 2. Interlock The Weatherstripping In the same motion of shutting the shutters, don’t forget to interlock the weatherstripping.
 That’s an exclusive component only available on Polywood shutters from Sunburst Shutters Cleveland.
 It’s a layer of weatherstripping material that covers the vertical sides of the panels where they shut in the center of your window.
 You’ll want to make sure that the weatherstripping material interlocks so that no air or light can enter.
-3. Close The Louvers Usually, plantation shutters have a tilt rod mounted on the front of the shutter panel.
+3. Close The Louvers Usually, plantation shutters have a front mounted tilt rod.
 By pushing the tilt rod in and up, the shutter louvers tilt up.
 Once the louvers are adjusted, the plantation shutters are completely closed.
 In this position, the shutter louvers are blocking air and light, thanks to how the Polywood louvers are manufactured.
 For rear mount tilt rods, just move one of the louvers up and the other louvers move up with it.
 4. Push the tilt rod into the mousehole With the louvers tilted up, push the tilt rod into the mousehole-shaped notch in the shutter frame.
 This setup ensures the louvers are shut as tightly as possible.
 Now the louvers are vertical, allowing for more light and temperature blocking.
 Play this video for a demo of how to close your Polywood shutters to maximize energy efficiency.
-Talk To Your Local Specialist About Energy Efficient Shutters In Cleveland, OhioGot any more questions on how to use your interior shutters for maximum energy efficiency?
+Talk To Your Local Expert About Energy Efficient Shutters In Cleveland, OhioGot any more questions on how to use your interior shutters for maximum energy efficiency?
 Want to buy energy efficient window shutters in Cleveland, Ohio?
 Our professionals can answer any and all your questions and walk you through choosing energy efficient shutters.
 Give us a call at 440-561-6787 or fill out the form below to schedule a free in-home design consultation today!